 Getty Conservation Institute and City of Los Angeles Collaboration

 In 1988, the Getty Conservation Institute began a collaboration with the City of Los Angeles to conserve América Tropical.
 This led to a study of the environment around the mural and the design of a protective shelter and viewing platform for the public.
-80 years after its creation, América Tropical was re-unveiled to the world and is once again accessible to the public.
+Eighty years after its creation, América Tropical was re-unveiled to the world and once again accessible to the public.

 Entrance to the América Tropical Interpretive Center (ATIC) from Olvera Street.
-Photo © El Pueblo de Los Angeles
+Photo: © El Pueblo de Los Angeles

 Mural Visitation